Kazan, Россия - Things to Do in Kazan

 Insider Tips

-Learn a few basic Tatar phrases - locals appreciate the effort and it enhances cultural interactions, especially when trying traditional foods or shopping for crafts.
+Learn a few basic Tatar phrases - locals appreciate the effort and it enhances cultural experiences, especially when visiting traditional restaurants or markets.